 Job Trainer Australia will make any necessary adjustment to meet the needs of a variety of participants, the ability to complete a written assessment is not to be interpreted as a barrier to competency, provided that the participant can verbally demonstrate competency.

 These adjustments may include having someone read assessment materials to participants or they may include having someone record the participant’s spoken responses to assessment questions.

 Job Trainer Australia undertakes to assist participants achieve the required competency standards where it is within our ability.
 Where we cannot assist a participant, we will refer them, where possible, to an agency that can assist.
-Further questions can be referred to your Job Trainer Australia.
+Further questions can be referred to Job Trainer Australia.